spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 Now let’s launch our composed task a couple of times so that we can exercise its paths through the tree.

-First let’s see what happens if we set the exit message to "FAILED" To do this let's select the `basictransition` `Composed Task Runner` to be executed as shown below:
+First let’s see what happens if we set the exit message to "FAILED" To do this, select the `basictransition` `Composed Task Runner` to be executed as shown below:
 ![Transition Execution Flow Launch](images/SCDF-composed-task-transition-launch.png) Now from the task launch page lets populate page with the following:
 Arguments: